An organization is only as successful as its people, and it is the job of human resource professionals to manage this vital business asset.

 - advising management regarding employee issues

-In addition to working with an advisor from the experienced Management faculty dedicated to personal study of the subject matter and your career path, students can explore the profession by taking part in an internship as well as networking with Twin Cities professionals through the Student Society of Human Resource Management.
+In addition to working with an adviser from the experienced Management faculty dedicated to personal study of the subject matter and your career path, students can explore the profession by taking part in an internship as well as networking with Twin Cities professionals through the Student Society of Human Resource Management.